georgiosbirmpakos/terraform_aws_ml/README.md

 ## 🛠️ Project Overview

 This project automates the deployment of a simple AWS-based pipeline using **Terraform** and **Python**.
 It provisions infrastructure, uploads input files to S3, and processes them on an EC2 instance, which renames the files and logs a mapping JSON to an output S3 bucket.
+A completion marker (`done.json`) ensures that output files are downloaded **only after processing is finished**.

 ---